North Atlantic Deep Water: Formation and sources

-The NADW is a complex of several water masses formed by deep convection and also by overflow of dense water across the Greenland-Iceland-Scotland Ridge.
+The NADW is a complex of several water masses formed by deep convection and overflow of dense water across the Greenland-Iceland-Scotland Ridge.

 The upper layers are formed by deep open ocean convection during winter.
-Labrador Sea Water (LSW), formed in the Labrador Sea can reach depths of 2000 m as dense water sinks downward.
-Classical Labrador Sea Water (CLSW) production is dependent on preconditioning of water in the Labrador Sea from the previous year, and the strength of the North Atlantic Oscillation (NAO).
+Labrador Sea Water (LSW), formed in the Labrador Sea, can reach depths of 2000 m as dense water sinks downward.
+Classical Labrador Sea Water (CLSW) production is dependent on preconditioning of water in the Labrador Sea from the previous year and the strength of the North Atlantic oscillation (NAO).

 During a positive NAO phase, conditions exist for strong winter storms to develop.
 These storms freshen the surface water, and their winds increase cyclonic flow, which allows denser waters to sink.
 As a result, the temperature, salinity, and density vary yearly.
 In some years these conditions do not exist and CLSW is not formed.
 CLSW has characteristic potential temperature of 3 °C, salinity of 34.88 psu, and density of 34.66.

 Another component of LSW is the Upper Labrador Sea Water (ULSW).
 ULSW forms at a density lower than CLSW and has a CFC maximum between 1200 and 1500 m in the subtropical North Atlantic.
 Eddies of cold less saline ULSW have similar densities of warmer saltier water and flow along the DWBC, but maintain their high CFCs.
 The ULSW eddies erode rapidly as they mix laterally with this warmer saltier water.

 The lower waters mass of NADW form from overflow of the Greenland-Iceland-Scotland Ridge.
 They are Iceland-Scotland Overflow Water (ISOW) and Denmark Strait Overflow Water (DSOW).
 The overflows are a combination of dense Arctic Ocean water (18%), modified Atlantic water (32%), and intermediate water from the Nordic seas (20%), that entrain and mix with other water masses (contributing 30%) as they flow over the Greenland-Iceland-Scotland Ridge.